Phishing

 Quid pro quo

 This type of social engineering technique involves offering the victim ‘something for something’.
 An attacker might pose as someone from a bank or financial institution, stating the victims’ accounts are being emptied by a criminal but they can move them if the victim confirms certain personal or financial details.
-Alternatively, an attacker might pose an IT support employee, stating they need the victims log-in credentials to perform a task or solve a problem.
+Alternatively, an attacker might pose as an IT support employee, stating they need the victim's log-in credentials to perform a task or solve a problem.

 Phishing and spear phishing

 Phishing is the most prevalent vector for social engineering attacks, accounting for more than half of all such incidents, according to the DBIR.
-While general phishing attacks often cast a wide net, with attackers emailing a large number of employees at a given company in hopes of enticing at least one to click a malicious link, they can include general social engineering techniques designed to work effectively across multiple people.
-For example, stating that a hyperlink might expire with a short timeframe unless the task is completed.
-(See this article on ‘What is phishing’ for an introduction to the topic of phishing.)
+While general phishing attacks often cast a wide net, with attackers emailing a large number of employees at a given company in the hope that at least one falls victim, they can include general social engineering techniques designed to work effectively across multiple people.
+For example, stating that a hyperlink might expire within a short timeframe unless the task is completed.

 Vishing and smishing